 Mentoring

-Every year, Queen's runs a Postdoc Group Mentoring Scheme where small groups of postdocs are provided a mentor.
-They meet a few times in the semester and learn from both the mentor and each other.
+The Postdoc Group Mentoring Programme runs every year.
+Small groups of postdocs are provided with a mentor and meet a few times during the semester, learning from both their mentor and each other.

 Mentoring Groups (also known as mentoring circles) are groups consisting of a lead Mentor, who is a member of academic staff with experience of postdoctoral supervision, and a group of participants (Mentees) who are postdoctoral researchers.
-They meet every four to six weeks to discuss challenges that mentees face, find solutions and engage in career development activities.
+They meet every four to six weeks to discuss challenges faced by mentees, ways of finding solutions as well as engaging in career development activities.

 Group mentoring has many of the benefits of traditional 1:1 mentoring, but also includes other outcomes, such as:

-Applications to participate in the programme as mentor or postdoc mentee for 2023-24 are now open.
+Applications to participate in the programme as a postdoc mentor or mentee for 2024-25 are now open.

 Apply for the Postdoc Group Mentoring Programme